 Hello, Waiver Wire

 Like I’ve been preaching this past month, at this point of the season there is no more waiting on guys to turn it around or develop.
 That is why this list is getting shorter each week.
 By now you’re either leading the division, still in the hunt, or just out of the picture.
 If you’re in the first 2 categories then don’t feel bad when you cut someone struggling below for a guy I’ve mentioned up top.

 Jesus Montero – SEA C, Justin Morneau – MIN 1B, Dustin Ackley – SEA 2B, Andy Pettite – NYY SP (DL), Chris Carpenter – STL SP (Out for year)

-Tags: Alexi Amarista Carl Crawford Fantasy Baseball Additions Featured Franklin Morales Justin Ruggiano Michael Fiers Mike Leake Phil Hughes Quintin Berry Travis Wood Waiver Wire Waiver Wire Weekly Yasmani Grandal
+Tags: Alexi Amarista Carl Crawford Fantasy Baseball Additions Franklin Morales Justin Ruggiano Michael Fiers Mike Leake Phil Hughes Quintin Berry Travis Wood Waiver Wire Waiver Wire Weekly Yasmani Grandal